Leon-Bor/node-avatar-generator/README.md

 The base concept is to generate a md5 hash and get a diffrent avatar for each hash.
 There for this avatar generator need 36 * 32 = 1152 images.
 That means there are ~ 36³² diffrent possibilities.
 If not all images are in place it will have a fallback to a default image.

 To store the old generated images, there is a version number in the image link.
 After changing or adding images the version number should be increased.
-Otherwise the Avatar might change.
+Otherwise Avatars generated in the past might change.

 This project also contains a UI for building that avatar.
 See a demo here [http://bohne.voteitup.net].